Carsten-Ke/sequence-fairies/docs/source/content/seqExtract.rst

 .. option:: -I, --index

     An index file is used.
 If none exists it will be created.
-If :option:`-F` is not set the extension of the provides sequence file will be removed and replaced with '.sei'.
+If :option:`-F` is not set the extension of the provided sequence file will be removed and replaced with '.sei'.

 .. option:: -F <FILE>, --indexFile <FILE>